-If you know we will require permission to lay cable or build an overhead lines across or access a neighbour's land you could speed things up by discussing this with them in advance.
-Listed below are some of the things you should do.
+If you know we will require permission to lay cable or build an overhead lines across or access a neighbour's land you could speed things up by discussing this with them and us in advance.
+Listed below are some of the things you could do.
 Inform your neighbour:

-- Explain to your neighbour what equipment will be placed on their land - Inform your neighbour who will be carrying out the work & what the work will involve (those carrying out the work will be responsible for leaving property as they found it) - Provide guidance as to when and for how long the work will take to complete - Inform your neighbour when to expect SHEPD to approach them requesting their permission, explain the consent process and ensure they sign and return the necessary documents and provide the relevant information within seven days of it being requested.
-The SHEPD Wayleave Officer and/or solicitor cannot complete the process until all documents have been received and any title queries resolved.
+- Explain to your neighbour that SHEPD will wish to place equipment on their land - Inform your neighbour who will be carrying out the work & what the work will involve (those carrying out the work will be responsible for leaving property as they found it) - Provide guidance as to when and for how long the work will take to complete - Inform your neighbour when to expect SHEPD to approach them requesting their permission, explain the consent process and ensure they sign and return the necessary documents and provide the relevant information within seven days of it being requested.
+The SHEPD Wayleave Officer and/or solicitor cannot complete the connection process until all documents have been received and any title queries resolved.
 However, don't forget our Wayleave Officers are here to help and will be happy to visit you and your neighbour to clarify the details.
 What else you can do:

-- Landowners should remain in contact with the SHEPD Wayleave Officer to ensure they submit all the relevant documents promptly. - Tell us if any part of your development has been sold off to a third party so we can change our instruction. - Tell us of any restrictions on your title. - Prove ownership of the land. - Ensure that no special agreements are in place on the land we will be working on.
-If this is the case please inform us as early as possible.

-How long will it take to obtain consents for new connections?
+- Landowners should remain in contact with the SHEPD Wayleave Officer to ensure they submit all the relevant documents promptly. - Tell us if any part of your development has been sold off to a third party so we can change our instruction. - Tell us of any restrictions on your title. - Exhibit your titles and prove ownership - Ensure that no special agreements are in place on the land we will be working on.
+If this is the case please inform us as early as possible. - Ensure the substation position and cable route match exactly with the plan that has been prepared for the Servitude/Lease/ Transfer - If the land is mortgaged your solicitor will need to obtain consent from the lender - When instructing your solicitor, please make them aware of the urgency How long will it take to obtain consents for new connections?
 We work to obtain the land rights required promptly and efficiently, but we are dependent on you, and where necessary your neighbours to progress these.
 Every effort will be made to obtain the land rights at the earliest opportunity.